DeanTech1980/Website-Verification-System/docs/Ch3-Architecture-and-Governance.md

   1. Operator registers and provides identity evidence and domain control proof.
   2. Automated technical checks (TLS, headers, basic vulnerability scans).
   3. Policy and content screening for sectoral constraints where applicable.
-  4. Human review for flagged or high risk applications.
+  4. Human review for flagged or high-risk applications.
   5. Credential issuance with explicit scope and TTL.

 - **Continuous compliance**